Montana-Media-Arts/creative-coding-1-Fall2019/modules/week-10/_posts/2017-02-01-variables.md

 # Variables

-wait a minute, we have already done this right?
+Wait a minute; we have already done this, right?
 Yes!
-We did thsi in JavaScript.
-Since p5.js is just a JavaScript library we can create variables just the same.
+We did this in JavaScript.
+Since p5.js is just a JavaScript library, we can create variables just the same.

 For example, they might look like this.